152 mm howitzer-gun M1937 (ML-20): Other operators

 In the early stage of the German invasion of the Soviet Union hundreds of ML-20 were captured by the Wehrmacht.
 The gun was adopted by Germans as 15.2 cm KH.433/1(r).
 From February 1943 Germans manufactured ammunition for the gun.

 The Finnish Army captured 37 guns of the type in 1941–44 and received additional 27 from Germany.
 These guns were adopted as 152 H 37.
 A number of barrels were mated with carriages of A-19 to create 152 H 37-31.
 While the gun was generally liked, the Finnish Army didn't possess enough prime movers suitable for towing such a massive piece.
 As a result, some of the guns were assigned to coastal artillery.
 Two pieces were captured back by the Red Army.
 A number of these guns were |modernized in 1988 and were in reserve until 2007 under the designation 152 H 88-37.

 After the war the ML-20 was widely exported to Warsaw Pact allies and to many states in Asia and Africa (in some of those states the gun still remains in service).
 It was adopted by Egypt and Syria and saw action in Arab–Israeli conflict.
 In 2002 a TV documentary featured ML-20 employed by the Afghan Northern Alliance forces against the Taliban fighters; it seems likely that the guns were initially supplied to the Najibullah's regime.

-On October 2025, during the Russo-Ukrainian war, Ukraine's 55th Artillery Brigade uploaded a video on their official social media accounts a video showing what appears to be a ML-20 being towed by a Russian truck in Donetsk, being followed by its destruction due to Counter-battery fire.
+In October 2025, during the Russo-Ukrainian war, Ukraine's 55th Artillery Brigade uploaded a video on their official social media accounts a video showing what appears to be a ML-20 being towed by a Russian truck in Donetsk, being followed by its destruction due to Counter-battery fire.